-Picking a theme is simple to do if your look is classic, nerdy, rocker, or steam punk.
-Yet the most challenging style to simplify while living the minimalist lifestyle is that of the trendy.
+It's easier to simplify your wardrobe if you stick with a timeless theme or vintage look.
+Yet, the most challenging style to simplify while living the minimalist lifestyle is that of the trendy.
 This is why many minimalists opt for a classic or causal style.
-Even if you choose to dress radically unconventionally in Renaissance Faire garb 24/7, the minimalist wardrobe will work for you, as your pieces are classic to the period, most garments inspired by the 1500's mix and match easily.
+Even if you choose to dress radically unconventionally in Renaissance Faire garb 24/7, the minimalist wardrobe will work for you, as your pieces are classic to the period, most garments inspired by the 1500s mix and match easily.

 Develop the discipline of natural silence as you work with vigor.
 As often as possible clean the kitchen with nothing but the sound of running water, the clinging of pots and pans, and the ambient sounds of your children playing.
 You can focus your thoughts on prayer or still your mind.
 God calls us to be joyful and to cast our cares upon him.

 "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus."
 (Philippians 4:6-8)

 As you clean your home, you will still have time to put on your favorite Pandora station, iTunes, or Spotify tracks, but sometimes you will want to allow the silence.
 Leo of Zen Habits encourages others to mindfully single task.
 Focusing on completing the task at hand, making that moment our joy.

 This steady and undissipated attention to one object is a sure mark of a superior genius; as hurry, bustle, and agitation, are the never-failing symptoms of a weak and frivolous mind.